 Recycle BC is challenging YOU to avoid using single-use plastic and paper bags for ONEweek.
 Up to the challenge?
-Sign our form below to take the challenge.
 Use the hashtag #BringYourBag on Twitter and Instagram showcasing your reusable bag.

 Together we can make a difference and reduce the use of single-use bags.